Will reserve enough Covid-19 vaccine doses for Parsis: Adar Poonawalla

-Poonawalla, however, did not specify the quantity of the doses that will be kept for the community, which is grappling with a shrinking population.
+Poonawalla, while replying to a tweet by film producer Ronnie Screwvala, however, did not specify the quantity of the doses that will be kept for the community, which is grappling with a shrinking population.

+When contacted, a spokesperson of SII told PTI that it was just a "casual and friendly conversation" between two Parsis and once the vaccine is made, "everyone will be getting it".

-Replying to producer Ronnie Screwvala on Twitter, Poonawalla on Sunday said, "Yes @RonnieScrewvala, we will keep more than enough for the community.
+On Sunday, replying to Ronnie Screwvala on Twitter, Poonawalla said, "Yes @RonnieScrewvala, we will keep more than enough for the community.
 Our production capacity of just one day will be enough to cover every Parsi on the planet...given the size of our community."

 CORONAVIRUS SPECIAL COVERAGE ONLY ON DH